SS Clifton: Construction and service

 As Samuel Mather, she was the second of seven U.S. merchant ships to bear that name.
-The eponymously-named Mather, a/k/a Clifton, was built at the personal expense of Samuel Mather, a cofounder of Pickands Mather and Company.
+The eponymously-named Samuel Mather, also known as Clifton, was built at the personal expense of Samuel Livingston Mather II, a cofounder of Pickands Mather and Company.
 For the better part of the twentieth century's first two decades, the company operated the second largest shipping fleet on the Great Lakes.